 Television politics being what they are, my series was put on indefinite hiatus only 2 weeks after its nomination, because I was tasked to work on another politically motivated project.
 While navigating my way through television politics and becoming increasingly disillusioned with it, I decided to go back to school.

-When we first landed in Long Beach, CA., I continued to pursue a passion project conceived in grad school called “A Fool’s Idea”, a profile web series about eccentric performing artists.
-I worked like crazy on this project, traveling to Spain, China, Portland and more producing hundreds of interviews and amassed a huge collection of episodes that would go on to screen and win awards in festivals all over the world.
+When we first landed in Long Beach, CA, I continued to pursue a passion project conceived in grad school called “A Fool’s Idea”, a profile web series about eccentric performing artists.
+I worked like crazy on this project, traveling to Spain, China, Portland, and more, producing hundreds of interviews and amassing a huge collection of episodes that would go on to screen and win awards in festivals all over the world.

-In 2016, I shifted my energy again, and refocus on shaping my own personal narrative as opposed to shaping the stores of others via my documentary projects.
+In 2016, I shifted my energy again and refocused on shaping my own personal narrative as opposed to shaping the stories of others via my documentary projects.
 So I began to paint again, painting like there was no tomorrow!
 Drawing, inking and manifesting all the strange things birthed from my imagination.
-This flurry of art making, lead to the creation of my most recent passion project, “Embrace the Weird” a lifestyle brand for weirdos.
+This flurry of art making lead to the creation of my most recent passion project, “Embrace the Weird” a lifestyle brand for weirdos.

 2017 was a year of insane art making and showing my work as much and as often as possible.
-I discovered the art walks of Southern California, like an old school vaudeville circus, I got a popup tent and have been showcasing my work via my own pop up gallery in art walks around SoCal ever since.
+I discovered the art walks of Southern California, like an old school vaudeville circus, I got a popup tent and have showcased my work via my own pop up gallery in art walks all around California.

-In addition to the art walks, I have continued to build my art brand, by live streaming art in progress on a regular basis; building an online community around my creative flow.
-I have also kept my artwork flowing into various art galleries around LA and have been doing some public speaking at schools and art centers about entrepreneurship for artists as opportunities present themselves.
+In addition to the occasional art walk and convention, I have continued to build my art brand, by live streaming art-in-progress on a regular basis, building an online community around my creative flow.
+I have also kept my artwork in various art galleries around LA and have been doing some public speaking at schools and art centers about entrepreneurship for artists as opportunities present themselves.